Buy a Small Intestinal Bacterial Overgrowth (SIBO) breath test

 Buy a SIBO test

-There are two types of Small Intestinal Bacterial Overgrowth (SIBO) breath tests available.
+There are two types of SIBO – Small Intestinal Bacterial Overgrowth breath tests available.

-The Glucose breath test is slightly more accurate but glucose is absorbed higher up in the early part of the small intestines and therefore can miss Small Intestinal Bacterial Overgrowth (SIBO) if the overgrowth is further along the small intestines.
+The Glucose breath test is slightly more accurate but glucose is absorbed higher up in the early part of the small intestines and therefore can miss SIBO if the overgrowth is further along down the small intestines.

-Buy a Glucose SIBO Test UK and Europe
+Glucose SIBO Breath Test

 Did you know?